brimshot/quickPatterns/README.md

 ### Adding the patterns

-Once the quickPatterns controller has been instantiated you can use the addPattern() method and pass in a new instance of any class that inherits from the qpPattern class ([write your own](#writing-new-patterns) or use one of the [included patterns](#included-patterns))
+Once the quickPatterns controller has been instantiated you can use the addPattern() method and pass in a new instance of any class that inherits from the qpPattern class ([write your own](#writing-new-patterns) or use one of the [sample patterns](#sample-patterns))

 For example, a simple pulse of eight pixels that moves back and forth a string of lights:
 ```